JMU Psychology Projects and Training Opportunities

 Cultural and Racial Diversity Studies (CARDS) Lab

-The Cultural and Racial Diversity Studies Lab (CARDS Lab) is looking for motivated psychology majors to join the lab.
-PSYC 203 credit is available.
-Students should have completed (or will be completing) the research methods/statistics sequence before applying to lab.
-Information about the lab is posted on the Facebook page for the group: JMU Cultural and Racial Diversity Studies Lab.
-For any questions or a copy of the application, email Dr. Lee (firstname.lastname@example.org), or stop by Miller 1155.
+The Cultural and Racial Diversity Studies Lab (CARDS Lab) is looking for motivated psychology and SMAD majors to join the lab.
+Positions for PSYC 203 (2 CR), PSYC 403 (3 CR), and PSYC 202 media internship (3 CR) options are available.
+Psychology students should have completed (or will be completing) the research methods/statistics sequence before applying to lab.
+Information about the lab is posted on the Facebook page for the group: JMU Cultural and Racial Diversity Studies Lab https://www.facebook.com/JMUcardslab, and our primary project, Madison Matters https://www.facebook.com/MadisonMatters2015.
+For a copy of the application, email Paul Mabrey (firstname.lastname@example.org) or Megan Roy (email@example.com).
+For other questions about the lab, email Dr Lee at firstname.lastname@example.org.

 Counseling Center Internship - JMU